JCSDA/jedi-docs/docs/developer/jedi_environment/singularity.rst

 Installing Singularity
 ----------------------

-If you're running JEDI somewhere other than your personal computer, Singularity may already be installed.
+If you are using a Vagrant virtual machine that you created with the JEDI Vagrantfile as described on our :doc:`Vagrant page <vagrant>`, then you can skip this step: Singularity 3.0 is already installed.
+Or, if you're running JEDI somewhere other than your personal computer, Singularity may already be installed.

 You can check to see if Singularity is already installed (and if it is, which version is installed) by typing